 Don’t copy.
 Learn from your competitors and be different.
 You are running in the same field, and knowing what works and what doesn’t work, is the smart way.

-You should, ideally, create new products or services that keep you a step ahead.
 Be culturally aware of your markets and communicate to customers in their language and tone.
 Heck, learn a second language if you have to.
 It’s a super power!

 Consider your carbon footprint and become a leader in your industry by prioritzing sustainable practices.